How to Find Contractors for Your Home's Exterior Finishing

 This is where your design project pays off!
 Compare estimates based on the SAME project.
 Analyze:

-- Compliance of materials with the specification.
+- Whether the materials match the specification.

 Hidden Costs